AGProjects/sylkrtc.js/API.md

     * established: call media has been established, in case of early media this happens before accepted
 * **dtmfToneSent**: emitted when one of the tones passed to `sendDtmf` is actually sent.
 An empty tone indicates all tones have finished playing.
+* **incomingMessage**: emitted when a message is received.
+A single argument is provided: the `Message` object.
+* **messageStateChanged**: emitted when a message state has changed.
+Three arguments are provided, 'id', 'state' and a `data` object.
+  The `data` object contains a reason and code.
+* **sendingMessage**: emitted when sending a message.
+A single argument is provided which is the `message` object which is sent.

 #### Call.answer(options={})